kavia-common/furniture-shopping-app-217687-217728/BackendAPI/README.md

 bash start.sh
 ```

 Note: There is no Node/npm usage in this backend.
 Do not run npm start here.
+If your environment attempts to run npm, it is misconfigured—ensure it runs `bash start.sh` or `uvicorn ...` directly.

 ## Dependencies